Winmark: Style Encore

-Style Encore buys and sells used women's clothing.
+Style Encore buys and sells used women's and men's clothing.
 In January 2013, Winmark announced that it would start a new franchise, Style Encore, that would focus on used women's clothing.
 The first store opened in Texas in August 2013.
-Style Encore immediately pays cash to people looking to sell used women's attire, footwear, handbags, and jewelry.
+Style Encore immediately pays cash to people looking to sell used women's and men's attire, footwear, handbags, and jewelry.

 Former franchises

 Computer Renaissance

 Computer Renaissance bought and sold new and used computer supplies such as computers, computer memory, computer monitors, and printers.
 The store also sold computer games and books and helped customers build custom computers.
 Computer Renaissance was started in 1993.
 On July 7, 2000, Winmark sold Computer Renaissance, which had 209 stores, to Jack Hollis' Hollis Technologies LLC in Lakeland, Florida, for $3 million.
 Hollis had been a Computer Renaissance franchisee.
-CEO John Morgan said that whereas Music Go Round's used musical equipment did not depreciate, Computer Renaissance's aging computers did.
+CEO John Morgan stated that the business was spun off as unlike durable products like musical instruments and sporting goods that always have a strong resale market, Computer Renaissance's used equipment and software had a lower resale value due to the era's rapidly-changing technology.